unrepentantgeek/Duet4OBKP/Calibration.md

 Endstop adjustments X-0.35 Y-0.95 Z1.30, tilt X0.00% Y0.00%
 ```

 These are the computed values for your delta geometry.
-You can either hard code these into your base configs, or save them to `config-overrides.g` with `M500`
+Save them by issuing an `M500` command.
+You might also want to copy these values to local.g so that you have a sane base config to go back to should you incorrectly overwrite config-overrides.g.

 ## Adjusting for varying probe offset